 John Bouman

-Director
+Executive Director

-John came out of retirement to be Legal Action Chicago’s first Director.
+John came out of retirement to be Legal Action Chicago’s first Executive Director.
 He had retired in 2020 as the president of the Shriver Center on Poverty Law.
 In a long career as a poverty-fighting lawyer, he was a leader in the design and implementation of positive aspects of Illinois’ new welfare law in 1997, and he spearheaded the statewide efforts in Illinois to create both the FamilyCare program, which provides health care insurance for up to up to 400,000 working poor parents of minor children, and All Kids, the first state plan to extend health coverage to every child.

 He has consulted and co-counseled with advocates in many states; helped draft numerous pieces of legislation; given hundreds of presentations; published extensively; and served as lead or co-lead counsel in numerous federal and state cases, including Memisovski v.
 Maram, which established substantial reforms in children’s health care in Illinois.
 He led litigation that compelled ongoing payments for health care during the Illinois budget impasse in 2015-17.
 He was chair of the Responsible Budget Coalition for many years, including for the effort to win a constitutional amendment to establish a progressive income tax.